Skip to Content

 4. Problematic cache files

-If you open Netflix through your browser, cache files will automatically be downloaded onto your device.
+If you open Netflix through your browser, cache files will automatically download onto your device.
 These files store information for Netflix to make the loading time quicker.

 Faulty cache files from your browser will interfere with staying logged in to Netflix.